AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 #### Display Mode

 By default, the text of headers is always shown.
-However, in case the text does not fit the height of headers, it can cropped or hidden.
+However, if the text does not fit the height of headers, it can cropped or hidden.
 To set the display mode of headers, call the {api:anychart.charts.TreeMap#headersDisplayMode}headersDisplayMode{api} method with one of the three parameters:

 * `"alwaysShow"` (default)
 * `"clip"`